jbrekel/pyfao56_LIRF_features/README.md

 ## LIRF Features (as of 11/10/2022)
 Below is detailed information about changes to pyfao56 that were made to incorporate features of the water balance spreadsheet from the USDA-ARS, WMSRU Limited Irrigation Research Farm (LIRF).
 The LIRF water balance spreadsheet has been used for over a decade.
 While originally closely based on FAO-56 methodology, incremental changes have been made to relax some assumptions of FAO-56.
 The changes are meant to give a more detailed look at the soil water balance.

+For instance, FAO-56 soil water balance methodology assumes a single, homogenous soil layer between the soil surface and the specified maximum rooting depth (Zrmax).
+However, that assumption can be loosened by providing stratified soil layer data to the new SoilProfile class.
+The pyfao56 SoilProfile class (see below) gives users the ability to provide volumetric soil water content (cm^3/cm^3) measurements for multiple soil layers.
+When the pyfao56 SoilProfile class is populated and provided as an input to the Model class, the pyfao56 Model uses the information about the stratified soil layers in the daily soil water balance calculations.

 ### Main Package Changes

-#### Model
+### Model
-With LIRF features, the pyfao56 Model class can also be instantiated with (up to) three _**optional**_ arguments:
+With LIRF features, the pyfao56 Model class can now be instantiated with (up to) three _**optional**_ arguments:
  * First, users can choose to supply a pyfao56 **Update** class, which is meant to update the model state variables.
  * Additionally, users can choose to also supply a **SoilProfile** class, which causes the Model class to loosen some FAO-56 assumptions and calculate a water balance for stratified soil layers.
- * Finally, users can choose to keep the Total Available Water depletion fraction (p) constant by setting the '**cons_p**' argument to True at Model instantiation: `mdl = fao.Model('StartDate', 'EndDate', par, wth, irr, cons_p=True)`.
+ * Finally, users can choose to keep the total available water (TAW) depletion fraction (p) constant by setting the '**cons_p**' argument to `True` at Model instantiation: `mdl = fao.Model('StartDate', 'EndDate', par, wth, irr, cons_p=True)`.
 FAO-56 varies the depletion fraction based on daily crop evapotranspiration (ETc).
-By setting the depletion fraction to a constant value, users can make Readily Available Water vary solely with rooting depth.
-To see more on the Total Available Water depletion fraction, please see FAO-56 page 162 and Table 22.
+By setting the depletion fraction to a constant value, users can make readily available water (RAW) vary solely with rooting depth.
+For more on the total available water depletion fraction, please see [FAO-56 page 162 and Table 22](https://www.fao.org/3/x0490e/x0490e0e.htm#readily%20available%20water%20(raw)).

-#### SoilProfile
+### SoilProfile
 The purpose of the SoilProfile class is to provide a way for users to force the pyfao56 Model to consider information about stratified soil layers.
-While FAO-56 methodology assumes a single, homogenous soil layer, many users will have access to volumetric soil water content data that is specific to specific soil layers.
+While FAO-56 methodology assumes a single, homogenous soil layer, many users will have access to volumetric soil water content data that is specific to soil layers.
 As of pyfao56 Version 1.1, the SoilProfile class contains **2 attributes** and **3 methods**.

 * ##### Attributes
     * cnames : list